IgnitionWolf/ignite/environment/README.md

 In order to use Molecule you will need a Python virtual environment; I highly recommend [pipenv](https://github.com/pypa/pipenv), after you install it just follow these steps:

 ```
-$ cd "this-location"
+$ cd "repository-folder/environment/ansible"
 $ pipenv install
 $ pipenv shell
 ```

-From now on you will need to execute `pipenv shell` in the directory whenever you want to use Molecule.
+From now on you will need to execute `pipenv shell` in the `environment/ansible` directory whenever you want to use Molecule.
 After you've got this running, it will be necessary to install a few Ansible roles using [Ansible Galaxy](https://galaxy.ansible.com/).

 ```
 $ ansible-galaxy install -r requirements.yml